 SAFETY IN MONTSERRAT ISLAND

-Although the level of volcanic activity is very low at the present, the volcano is still active and continually monitored for signs of increasing activity.
-The access to the restricted zone is strictly controlled and tours are only available via approved guides.
-The access to the volcano itself is strictly forbidden.
+Although the level of volcanic activity is very low at present, the volcano is still active.
+For that reason, it is continually monitored for signs of increasing activity.
+The access to the restricted zone is strictly controlled, and tours are only available via approved guides.
+Moreover, access to the volcano itself is strictly forbidden.